 People all over the country are taking part in this event.
-Communities all over central Florida have put their own spin on this event.
-As the community of Bartow will be sponsoring their own National Bike to Work Day this Friday, May 16th.
+Communities all over central Florida have put their spin on this event as the community of Bartow will be sponsoring its own National Bike to Work Day this Friday, May 16th.

 Sponsored by the League of American Bicyclists, National Bike Month has been going strong since 1956.
 But what does it all mean?
-Well for many it’s an opportunity to put away the car keys and dust off the old bike, at least for a month anyway.
-Saving on gas and getting healthy at the same time is a good deal for anyone.
-It’s also a way to lessen the carbon emissions that cars release into the atmosphere every day.
+For many, it’s an opportunity to put away the car keys and dust off the old bike, at least for a month anyway.
+Saving on gas and getting healthy simultaneously is a good deal for anyone.
+It’s also a way to lessen the carbon emissions cars release into the atmosphere daily.
 It’s a win-win for everyone.

-And although the concept of riding your bike for a month seems to be a good one, there are still things to remember.
-Just like anything else, there are always laws to consider and each varies from state to state.
-To know the laws of your state concerning bicyclist you can visit bikeleague.org and click the bike laws link.
+And although the concept of riding your bike for a month seems promising, there are still things to remember.
+Like anything else, there are always laws to consider, and each varies from state to state.
+To know the laws of your state concerning bicyclists, you can visit bikeleague.org and click the bike laws link.

-But here are a few things to keep in mind, remember that as a bicyclist you are not alone on the road and often times are in close proximity to a moving vehicle.
-Some states have designated areas clearly marked for bike riders, others do not.
+But here are a few things to remember: remember that as a bicyclist, you are not alone on the road and often are close to a moving vehicle.
+Some states have designated areas marked for bike riders.
+Others do not.
 It is important to always ride in the same direction of traffic.
-Helmets are only required for people under the age of 16 years but it is always a good idea to wear one, safety first.
+Helmets are only required for people under the age of 16 years, but it is always a good idea to wear one safety first.

-Make sure when riding at night your bike has rear lights and that you wear bright clothing so you are see by oncoming traffic.
-Always consider your surroundings and don’t assume that the driver in the vehicle sees you as you could be in their blind spot.
+When riding at night, ensure your bike has rear lights and that you wear bright clothing so you are seen by oncoming traffic.
+Always consider your surroundings, and don’t assume that the driver in the vehicle sees you as if you could be in their blind spot.
 Take caution anytime you are on the road.

-For those who are operating a vehicle alongside a bicyclist remember that they are considered pedestrians and typically have the right of way.
-For anyone who is operating a motor vehicle, paying attention to your surroundings is the key to avoiding an accident with a bicyclist or anyone for that fact.
-Always check twice to make sure bicyclist is not in your blind spot and always drive with caution.
+For those operating a vehicle alongside a bicyclist, remember that they are considered pedestrians and typically have the right of way.
+For anyone using a motor vehicle, paying attention to your surroundings is the key to avoiding an accident with a bicyclist or anyone for that fact.
+Always check twice to make sure the bicyclist is not in your blind spot, and always drive with caution.